Osoraa/golang-book/chapter8/README.md

 ## Chapter 8: Packages

 ### Key Takeaways
-- Packages in Go is a way to provide frequently used functionality, or simply a way to make code available for reuse.
+- A Package in Go is a way to provide frequently used functionality, or simply a way to make code available for reuse.

 - The `strings` package makes available frequently used functionality on string types.
 E.g.: `strings.Join([]strings{...}, seperator)`, and `strings.Count(string, char)`.